Check Yes or No: Reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably saying that the song "is another winner from country music's most consistent hit maker."
 She also states that Strait delivers it with "warmth and charm, as well as with an upbeat melody tailor-made for country radio."
+In a 2017 profile of Strait for The New Yorker, Kelefa Sanneh characterized it as a "good-natured radio perennial."